 1. Format of Hearing

 Hearings may be conducted with any or all Parties, Witnesses, and other participants appearing at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other, or with all Parties physically present in the same geographic location.
 The presumption will be that the hearing will take place virtually, unless either Party requests otherwise or the College otherwise determines that an in-person hearing is appropriate.
-If the hearing takes place with all Parties physically present, the College will provide for the option for the hearing to occur with the Parties located in separate rooms with technology enabling the Hearing Decision Maker and Parties to simultaneously see and hear the Party or the Witness answering questions.
+If the hearing takes place with all Parties physically present, the College will provide for the option for the hearing to occur with the Parties located in separate rooms with technology enabling the Decision Maker and Parties to simultaneously see and hear the Party or the Witness answering questions.

 2. Recording of the Hearing